parzonka/jabular/README.md

 \end{tabular}
 ```

-Which can be set in LaTeX:
+Which can now be set in LaTeX:

 ![hybrids png](https://github.com/parzonka/jabular/wiki/image/hybrids.png)